What To Do In Montserrat?

 Visiting Montserrat is everyone’s first choice for a day trip out of Barcelona.
 So if you have several days in town, make sure you don’t miss it.

 The name of the place means “the sawed mountain”, because the shape of its rocks and peaks look like the dents of a saw.
 In the heart of the mountain stands a Benedictine Monastery with a sanctuary dedicated to the Montserrat Madonna (patron saint of Catalunya), that locals call “La Moreneta” (“little suntanned girl”) because of its dark skin.
-But a Montserrat visit is not only just about visiting the monastery: there are many more things to do (actually so many you won’t be able to do all of them unless you spend a complete day there.
-Today we’ll help you figuring out what to do when visiting Montserrat.

 Here is what to do at Montserrat: